Aug 01, 2023

 If you use Hostinger VPS, the only way to change the hostname permanently is through the hPanel.
 Here’s how to do it:

-- Go to the Servers tab and select Settings.
+- Go to the VPS tab and select server you want to change.

 - Scroll down and type the new hostname in the Change Hostname box.
 Click Save.

 That’s it, you changed your hostname on Hostinger VPS.

 The system hostname is an essential part of a Linux server as it helps identify your machine within a network.

 Most Linux systems provide tools and commands so users can customize the system hostnames to their preferences.
 We shared three methods to change hostnames based on your needs:

 - Running the hostnamectl command, using nmtui, or editing the hosts file to change the hostname permanently.